“…a person carries his life within him, recreating and replaying his inner issues in varying surrounds again and again over time.” (Fred Pine)

 “Dynamic” describes energy that occurs when we feel connected, understood, and loved.
 I use researched theories and techniques about the balance of energies in the mind.
 Process and content are important.
 This kind of therapy targets understanding you in the context of your present and past relationships and persistent reoccurring internal conflicts.

 In psychodynamic psychotherapy we meet once or twice a week and agree on a regular time that is yours.
 You are able to rely on the continuity of the work.
 Psychoanalytic Psychotherapy targets adaptation, understanding and a reduction in problematic symptoms.
 It’s goals are different than that of psychoanalysis.
+Here is an article about the efficacy of Psychodynamic Psychotheray.

 Many people assume that they will always be anxious and/or depressed.
 If you knew that you could make a significant shift in your well-being and state of mind would you put effort into that change?